Defending champion Rafael Nadal preparing for ‘most difficult conditions’ at Roland Garros

 The slow and heavy conditions are being compounded by the new Wilson ball, which drew a scathing assessment from Nadal.

-The Spaniard, who has only ever lost two matches on the Parisian clay making him an obvious early favourite with the sports betting sites, said: “I always have been beatable on clay.
+The Spaniard, who has only ever lost two matches on the Parisian clay, said: “I always have been beatable on clay.
 But at the same time it’s true that I had a lot of success on this surface.

 “The situation is special.
 Conditions here probably are the most difficult conditions for me ever in Roland Garros for so many different facts.

 “The ball is completely different.
 The ball is super slow, heavy.
 It’s very cold.
 Slow conditions.
 Of course, the preparation has been less than usual.

 “I think it is not a good ball to play on clay, honestly.
 I really believe that the

 organisation need to take a look at that for the next couple of years, for the health of the players, too, because the ball, super heavy, becomes dangerous for the elbow and for the shoulders.

 “At the same time what you need is the right energy to accept every single thing.
 That’s what I am doing.
 Just stay positive knowing that the conditions are not perfect for me, maybe not perfect for others either, and accept that I’m going to need my best version to have chances.”